dimansidorov/dimansidorov/README.md

 ### About me
 - 🎓 I hold a **Bachelor of Business Administration from Moscow State University of Technology and Management**
 - 🧠 Thinking in **Python** language
-- 🌱 Currently, I'm focusing on learning more about the **Flask framework to develop REST APIs and microservices**
+- 🌱 Currently, I'm focusing on learning more about the **FastAPI to develop REST APIs and microservices**
 - 🎵 When I'm not coding, you can find me at music festivals
 - 🏃‍♂️ I'm a dedicated sports enthusiast with a passion for staying active and fit
 - 👨‍💻 I'm always **open to collaborating on exciting projects**, so feel free to reach out and connect with me.